A density bound for triangle-free $4$-critical graphs: Discharging

 Now we proceed with the main discharging argument.
-We assign to each vertex $v \in V(G)$ an initial charge $ch_i(v) = \deg(v)$.
+We assign to each vertex $v \in V(G)$ an initial charge $\ch_i(v) = \deg(v)$.
 We discharge in three steps: in each step, the discharging occurs instantaneously throughout the graph.
-The final charge will be denoted by $ch_f$.
-For $v \in V(G)$, let $i_3(v)$ denote the number of neighbours of $v$ that are isolated vertices in $D_3(G)$.
+The final charge will be denoted by $\ch_f$.
+For $v \in V(G)$, let $i_3(v)$ denote the number of neighbours of $v$ that are isolated vertices in $D_3(G)$, and similarly let $\deg_{3}(v)$ denote the number of neighbours of degree $3$ a vertex $v$ has.